-The Master of Computing (Advanced) is a two year full-time (or equivalent part-time) degree targeting a research role that provides students with exposure to best practice in computing through cutting edge courses in areas of relevance to computing practioners and researchers.
+The Master of Computing (Advanced) is a two-year full-time (or equivalent part-time) degree targeting a research role that provides students with exposure to best practice in computing through cutting edge courses in areas of relevance to computing practitioners and researchers.

 Students will choose to specialise/major in one of the following areas, artificial intelligence, computer systems, computational foundations, information and human centred computing or software engineering.

 The program provides professional development for practicing computing professionals and those wishing to follow a career in research, including the development of excellent English written and oral communication skills in the ICT context.
 Opportunities to undertake research of personal or professional relevance are also available.

 By transfer from the Master of Computing, with a GPA of 6/7 in the first 48 units of course work attempted as well as the approval of the Program Convener and an identified supervisor for the research theses.